whn09/minimax_h3_h200/RESULTS.md

-# MiniMax-H3 on p5e.48xlarge (8xH200) — measured, 2026-08-12
+# MiniMax-H3 on p5e.48xlarge (8xH200) — measured, 2026-08-12/13

 Box: `ec2-35-163-211-46.us-west-2`, `lmsysorg/sglang:dev` @ `c7c03ec53b`, weights at
-`/opt/dlami/nvme/h3-fl2va` mounted as `/models/MiniMax-H3` (the registry matches on the `--model-path` *basename*, so a local dir must be named `MiniMax-H3`).
+`/opt/dlami/nvme/h3-fl2va` (both the FL2VA and Ref2VA partitions, 196 GiB) mounted as
-`patches/minimax-h3-short-edge.patch` applied inside the container; 480p opt-in via `SGLANG_MINIMAX_H3_EXTRA_SHORT_EDGES=480`.
+`/models/MiniMax-H3` (the registry matches on the `--model-path` *basename*, so a local dir must be named `MiniMax-H3`).
+All three patches in `patches/` applied inside the container in order (cpu-offload → short-edge → target-width-height); 480p opt-in via `SGLANG_MINIMAX_H3_EXTRA_SHORT_EDGES=480`.

-Layout: `patches/` the deliverable, `h3req.py` the submitter, `runs/` raw artifacts (mp4 + request/status json + `frame_*.png`), `videos_named/` the same videos under readable
+Layout: `patches/` the deliverables, `h3gen.py` / `h3req.py` the submitters, `runs/` raw artifacts (mp4 + request/status json + `frame_*.png`), `videos_named/` the same videos under readable
 names, `logs/` server logs.
 The 4xH100 work it is compared against lives in `../h3_h100_baseline/`, and the cookbook snapshot those reference numbers come from is `../h3_h100_baseline/sglang/cookbook_snapshot.html`.

-All numbers are client-side wall clock from POST to `status: completed`, t2va, 16:9, seed 1101, `flow_shift` 12.0 / `audio_flow_shift` 3.0, warmup already covering the served resolution.
+Unless noted, numbers are client-side wall clock from POST to `status: completed`, t2va, 16:9, seed 1101, `flow_shift` 12.0 / `audio_flow_shift` 3.0, warmup already covering the served resolution.
+The three-task section reports server-side `inference_time_s` instead, because it compares three tasks and needs client queueing and 0.5 s poll granularity out of the way; for one request the two differ by **1.0–1.6 s** (e.g. mode-3 t2va at 16 steps: infer 17.54 s, wall 19.11 s).
 Repeats of an identical config are **byte-identical** (md5 match), so single runs are sufficient.

 ## Patch validation